A guide to Shoreditch, London's coolest neighborhood

 Dinner

-Dishoom: It’s nearly impossible to visit London without someone recommending Dishoom, but let me tell you, it is so worth the high praise.
-The Indian-Iranian fusion restaurant serves some of the city's most flavorful dishes.
+When dinnertime calls, it's time to put Shoreditch's world food offerings through their paces.
+It’s nearly impossible to visit London without someone recommending Dishoom, but let me tell you, it is so worth the high praise.
+The Indian restaurant serves some of the city's most flavorful dishes, with prices for mains starting around the £15 mark, and an emphasis on Parsi dishes from Mumbai.
 You’ll likely need a reservation, but if you don’t make one and have to wait in their typically long (but quickly moving) line, waiters hand out complimentary chai and mint tea.

-Gloria: Italian food will always be my weakness, and no place in Shoreditch does Italian food better than Gloria.
-The plates are smaller than those at other Italian spots in the city, but they're just enough to fill you up and leave room for dessert.
+Italian food will always be my weakness, and no place in Shoreditch does Italian food better than Gloria.
+The plates are smaller than those at some other Italian spots in the city, but they're just enough to satisfy and still leave room for dessert.
 Reservations are a must here.

-Smoking Goat: Thai food lovers must stop by the Smoking Goat, located right across the street from Dishoom.
-The Bangkok-inspired restaurant serves a variety of dishes such as stir-fry, fried chicken and curry.
+Thai food lovers should stop by the Smoking Goat, located right across the street from Dishoom.
+This Bangkok-inspired restaurant serves a variety of tasty and spicy dishes from stir-fries to fried chicken and Massaman curry.
 I recommend making reservations in advance, especially on busier days.

 Painted walls and graffiti on a brick building with clouds and other buildings in the distance and a pedestrian on the righthand side.